farovictor/bifrost/README.md

 keys you must register a root key (or update it later) and then associate services with it using `rootkey-add`, `rootkey-update` and `service-add`.

+All management endpoints now require authentication.
+Create an API user first using `bifrost user-add` (or the `/v1/users` HTTP route) to obtain an API key for subsequent requests.

 The `--target` flag on `issue` refers to the service ID provided when calling `service-add`.
 Use `--rate-limit` to specify the maximum requests per minute allowed for the issued key.